Surfaces and interfaces of infinite-layer nickelates studied by dynamical mean-field theory: Acknowledgments.

 \section{Acknowledgments.}

-We thank Viktor Christiansson, Eric Jacob, and Wenfeng Wu for helpful discussions.
+We thank Viktor Christiansson, Eric Jacob, Wenfeng Wu, and Eduard Schröder for helpful discussions.
 We further acknowledge funding by the Austrian Science Funds (FWF) through project DOI 10.55776/I5398.
 The DFT+DMFT calculations have been mainly done on the Vienna Scientific Cluster (VSC).
 L.~S.~acknowledges support from the National Natural Science Foundation of China (Grant No.~12422407).

 For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.